Applying for Admission

 • Enrollment Verification Form (EVF)

-5. Pay student fees and any tuition owed by the quarterly tuition deadline.
-Unpaid fees may result in the removal from classes.
+5. Pay Fees and Any Applicable Tuition - Student fees and any tuition owed must be paid by the term tuition deadline.
+Unpaid fees any any owed tuition may result in removal from registered classes.
+Refer to the Running Start website for important deadline information.

-Cascadia recommends that students discuss the Running Start program with their parents/guardians and high school counselors.
+Cascadia College recommends that students discuss the Running Start program with their parents/guardians and high school counselors.

 For more information, visit the Running Start page on Cascadia’s website or email runningstart@cascadia.edu.